Cranbury (CDP), New Jersey

 Cranbury is an unincorporated community and census-designated place (CDP) in Cranbury Township, Middlesex County, New Jersey, in the United States.
 As of the 2020 United States census, the CDP's population was 2,200.
 Unlike in some other New Jersey townships, the Cranbury CDP is only part of Cranbury Township.

 Geography

 Cranbury is in southern Middlesex County, in the east-central part of Cranbury Township.
 U.S. Route 130 forms the eastern border of the CDP; the highway leads south 2 mi to Hightstown and north 14 mi to New Brunswick, the Middlesex county seat.
 Trenton, the state capital, is 15 mi to the southwest.

 According to the U.S. Census Bureau, the Cranbury CDP has a total area of 1.243 mi2, including 1.224 mi2 of land and 0.019 mi2 of water (1.53%).
 Cranbury Brook passes through the southern part of the community, flowing west to join the Millstone River at Princeton Junction.
 Via the Millstone, Cranbury is within the Raritan River watershed flowing to Lower New York Bay.

 Demographics

+Cranbury appeared as an unincorporated community in the 1960 U.S. census, The name ws changed to Cranbury Center in the 1970 U.S. census.
+The community was relisted as a census designated place in the 1980 U.S. census; and then deleted prior to the 1990 U.S. census.
+It was relisted as a CDP under the name Cranbury in the 2000 U.S. census.